-Review Summary: A flawed take on deathcore, but a solid album in its own right.26 of 30 thought this review was well written
+Review Summary: A flawed take on deathcore, but a solid album in its own right.

 What can be said about The Unspoken King

-that hasn’t been said already.
-It’s a classic death metal band’s attempt at deathcore, which is an absolutely terrible concept on paper.
+that hasn’t been said already" It’s a classic death metal band’s attempt at deathcore – an absolutely terrible concept on paper.
 Those who have heard None So Vile

-would cringe at the idea that the same band would use clean vocals and chug breakdowns on one of their albums, but oddly enough Cryptopsy make it work… for the most part.
-This is an extremely flawed album, there’s no doubt about it, but ignoring the band name and their previous records, The Unspoken King
+would cringe at the thought that the same band would use clean vocals and chugga-chugga breakdowns at some point in the future.
+Oddly enough, though, Cryptopsy make it work… for the most part.
+This is an extremely flawed album, there’s no denying that, but ignoring the band name and going in with little to no expectations, The Unspoken King

-and I applaud them for risking their reputation to try something different.
-Going in expecting another Cryptopsy album will ensure disappointment, but if you listen to it with an open mind and trying to forget that this is the same band that made None So Vile
+, and it was a ballsy move on their part to risk their reputation by trying something different.
+Going into this expecting another Cryptopsy album will ensure disappointment, but if you listen to it with an open mind and ignore the fact that this is the same band that wrote None So Vile

 , you may find some merit on The Unspoken King